KarlGW/azfunc/_examples/service-bus-queue-trigger/README.md

 > Example with a service bus queue trigger and service bus queue output binding

 This is an example of running an Azure Function with a service bus queue triggered function and service bus queue output binding.
-It is recommended to make use of the Function [Core](https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local) tools together with [azurite](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite) to test and run this example application.
+It is recommended to make use of the Function [Core](https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local) tools to test and run this example application.

 * [Run the function](#run-the-function)
 * [Application structure](#application-structure)